)

-This resource is designed to help Emerging Leaders sponsors clearly understand how to select and prepare their attendees, set expectations, and provide appropriate support both before and after the Emerging Leaders Summit.
+This resource is designed to help Emerging Retail Leaders supporters clearly understand how to select and prepare their attendees, set expectations, and provide appropriate assistance both before and after Emerging Retail Leaders.
 It ensures your employees maximize their learning, networking, and leadership development opportunities.

-The Emerging Leaders Summit is an invitation-only event filled with networking, learning and skill building that brings together 100 early retail professionals, retail leaders and subject-matter experts to provide exclusive insights and engaging professional development that will help early careerists become stronger future leaders.
+The Emerging Retail Leaders training is an invitation-only event filled with networking, learning and skill building that brings together 100 early retail professionals, retail leaders and subject-matter experts to provide exclusive insights and engaging professional development that will help early careerists become stronger future leaders.

-The Emerging Leaders Summit Provides early careerists with:
+Emerging Retail Leaders provides early retail professionals with:

 Knowledge of the wider world of retail directly from industry experts